 BLUEBERRY & COFFEE-DYED EASTER EGGS

-For grey to stone blue and beige to deep-tan colored eggs.
-MAKES ABOUT 7 EGGS.
+Grey to stone blue & beige to deep-tan eggs.
+Makes about 7 eggs.

 You will need

 3 cups hot water

 2 long spoons or tongs